reab5555/Alzheimer-Prediction/README.md

 The SelectKBest method from the sklearn.feature_selection module is a feature selection technique that selects the top k features based on a statistical measure of their relevance to the target variable.

 Selected As top 10 Features:
-- CardiovascularDisease
+- Cardiovascular Disease
-- CholesterolHDL
+- Cholesterol HDL
 - MMSE
-- FunctionalAssessment
+- Functional Assessment
-- MemoryComplaints
+- Memory Complaints
-- BehavioralProblems
+- Behavioral Problems
 - ADL
-- Ethnicity_1
+- Ethnicity 1
-- Ethnicity_2
+- Ethnicity 2
-- EducationLevel_0
+- EducationLevel 0

 We can also view this as a correlation matrix and see the top 5 features: